 If you have never had carnitas before, they are usually made of pork.
-But my smoky instant pot beef carnitas are every bit as lip-smacking and flavorful as their porky cousins.
-So if you’re wondering if you can make beef carnitas in a pressure cooker, the answer is a delicious yes!
+But my smoky instant pot beef carnitas are just as lip-smacking and flavorful as their porky cousins.
+While not a traditional preparation, you can make very tasty beef “carnitas.”

 Shredded beef carnitas in a blue bowl, a plate of spices, and orange juice, cut lime, and an onion in the background.